 Even 312 feet for the disc-brake version was poor performance for a new, top-tier car capable of 120 mph.
 But to release the Eldorado with drum brakes–a shocking failure that GM rectified in a few years–was another slice in GM’s self-inflicted, decades-long death by a thousand cuts.
 It’s not as though disc brakes were unknown to them; after all, the Corvette had had them since 1965 (also a few years too late).

-Meanwhile, the R-10 came with four-wheel disc brakes standard.
-It could stop cleanly from 70 mph in 190 ft, and do so repeatedly.
-In addition, the R-10 was shod with Michelin X steel-belted radials, as had been most French cars for well over a decade.
+In addition, the R-10 was shod with Michelin X steel-belted radials, as most French cars had been for well over a decade.
 There’s no need to enumerate the vastly superior handling, safety and durability of radials, but Detroit didn’t begin to take them seriously for almost another decade.

 Why no discs and radial tires, GM?
 Too expensive?
 Maybe a call to Renault would have been in order.